firebase/firebase-js-sdk/docs-devsite/vertexai-preview.errordetails.md

 ## ErrorDetails.domain

-The domain where the error occured.
+The domain where the error occurred.

 <b>Signature:</b>